gerazov/ollama-chat.nvim/README.md

 ## References

-The communication with Ollama is based on [ollama.nvim](https://github.com/nomnivore/ollama.nvim).
-Refer to the upstream README for more information.
+The communication with Ollama is based on [ollama.nvim](https://github.com/nomnivore/ollama.nvim), refer to the README there for more information.

 ## Similar plugins